Update, December 10, 2007

 by Bob Burney, a Christian radio host in Columbus, Ohio

-10 replies on “Willow Creek’s Discipleship Problem: How to Fix the Seeker-driven Church”
+10 responses to “Willow Creek’s Discipleship Problem: How to Fix the Seeker-driven Church”

 The seeker model will continue to find success among consumers and, due to its pragmatic success, I do not expect to see dramatic changes in the megachurches.
 This study does, however, demonstrate the value and wisdom of traditional approaches – much to the delight of those of us in still in these circles.